 Media enquiries: AiB Communications team (AIB_Communications@gov.scot)

-We want your feedback: We welcome any feedback on any aspect of these statistics either by completing a short online feedback form or by email.
+We want your feedback: All feedback on these statistics is welcome.
+This can be done either by completing a short online feedback form or by email.

 About this release